Department of… Research

 Funding: European and Developing Countries Clinical Trials Partnership (EDCTP)

 Tuberculosis (TB) is the leading infectious cause of death worldwide with delayed and missed diagnoses contributing to ongoing community transmission and mortality.
 Currently, none of the symptom screen and triage strategies meet the minimum recommended diagnostic accuracy targets recommended by the WHO.
-We will use machine learning methods to develop a novel individualized predictive model for active TB disease combining information from multiple sources, such as individual patient data and knowledge on local TB epidemiology.
-The resulting algorithm will be incorporated into a simple digital tool (mobile app) for the usage in limited-resource settings to rapidly and accurately stratify individuals by TB risk and recommend appropriate next steps (e.g., further diagnostic evaluations or TB preventative therapy).
+This project applies machine learning to develop a predictive model for active TB, integrating patient data and local epidemiology.
+The algorithm will be deployed in a simple digital tool (mobile app) for rapid, resource-efficient TB risk stratification, guiding diagnostic pathways, and preventive treatment decisions.

 Pandemie / Covid